 Many, if not most studies do not supply enough information about how the study was done in order to allow proper evaluation of the study.
-Also, studies done on one nutrient or one procedure such as coffee enemas do not provide the same data as studies performed on a nutrient or procedure that is used in a context of a complete healing program.
+Also, studies done on one nutrient or one procedure such as coffee enemas do not provide the same data as studies performed on a nutrient or procedure that is used in combination with a complete healing program.

 Questions that should be addressed and must be written about in the study in order to properly evaluate it include items such as:

 What was the size of the experimental group(s)?

 How were the participants chosen?

 Were there control groups, and what kind of controls were used?

 Exactly what protocols and procedures were used in the study?

 Is the time period of the study appropriate?